Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/19 - System Design/README.md

 **Skill Description**
 ----------
-The fellow demonstrates an understanding of how design decisions are made in software development, trade-offs between stacks and technologies
+The Fellow demonstrates an understanding of how design decisions are made in software development, trade-offs between stacks and technologies

 **Output**
 ----------
 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-1. A project with documentation explaining why what stacks/technologies were used
+1. Document explaining why what stacks/technologies were used on a particular project

 **Objectives**